 So, it’s going to be very interesting to see whether oil will rebound here as it normally would for technical reasons or continue to fall (or, at least flatline) because that’s the corner into which central banks have painted us.

 My gut tells me we’ll get a decent bounce that boosts stocks and allows USDJPY to reset (or, at least backtests the .618 at 120.11.)
-A bounce much beyond a backtest of its long-term trend line is more difficult to imagine — as it would unravel most of the benefits of the decline.
+A typical bounce after completing a Bat Pattern would be to the .618 Fib which, in this case, is 64.38 — so, we’ll put a pin in it.
+Though, that high a bounce could undo many of the benefits from this latest plunge.